rekalogika/rekalogika.dev/docs/collections/02-implementations/02-query-collection.md

 title: Query-Backed Collection
 ---

-A collection class using a `QueryBuilder` as the data source.
+A collection class using Doctrine ORM `QueryBuilder` as the data source.
 Unlike doing the query in the traditional way, this class allows lazy loading.
 You can safely pass the object around, and it will only execute the query when you start getting items from it.

 ## Installation